'Everything I Never Told You' is Amazon's book of the year

 National Book Award finalist Phil Klay's "Redeployment," a book of short stories about the wars in Iraq and Afghanistan, rounded out the top five.

-Editors at Amazon selected the 100 from its list of monthly favourites and any other noteworthy books.
-It also compiled top 20 lists in more than two dozen categories such as mystery/thriller, humour/entertainment, young readers and cookbook and lifestyle.
+Editors at Amazon selected the 100 from its list of monthly favorites and any other noteworthy books.
+It also compiled top 20 lists in more than two dozen categories such as mystery/thriller, humor/entertainment, young readers and cookbook and lifestyle.

 "We look for things that make us excited," said Nelson.